2023 Solar Incentives Guide for Lumberton, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, reach out to your local Lumberton solar installers.
+Your local Lumberton solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives